Freedom of Information

 Seven classes of information form the Model Publication Scheme devised by the Information Commissioner’s Office.
 From 1 January 2009 (revised September 2013), all public authorities are required to structure their publication schemes according to this model.
 King’s College maintains three publication schemes, one for the College and one for each of its two subsidiary companies: King’s College, Cambridge Developments Limited and King’s College, Cambridge Enterprises Limited.

 The King’s College, Cambridge publication scheme provides an overview of regularly published information.
 It is comprehensive but not minutely detailed.
 A fuller listing of the published information is provided in the Guide to Information.
 The guide is organised differently from the MPS.
 Numbers in the MPS refer to the relevant sections in the Guide to Information (GTI) where further information might be available.
+This document can be found at the bottom of this page.
 Where no cross-reference is given you may assume the College does not routinely make documents available about that piece of information.
 However if you have questions you should still ask, as some information may be available.
 See section 5 below.

 Understanding that not all public authorities have the same sorts of information to publish, the Information Commissioner’s Office has produced Definition Documents which further describe the information they expect to be published within certain sectors.
 The King’s College publication schemes have been produced using the Definition Documents for Higher Education Institutions.